-12 Targeted Financial Sanctions on Terrorism Financing - Paragraph 22.30 and 22.33.
+Targeted Financial Sanctions on Terrorism Financing - Paragraph 22.30 and 22.33.

-13 Targeted Financial Sanctions on Proliferation Financing - Paragraph 22.31 and 22.34.
+&lt;sup>11 Targeted Financial Sanctions on Proliferation Financing and under other UN-Sanctions Regimes - Paragraph 22.29.

-- 22.32 Any dealings with frozen funds, other financial assets or economic resources, whether by the designated person, related party or any interested party, would require prior written authorisation from the UNSC or its relevant Sanctions Committee14. - 22.33 The frozen funds and properties, may continue to receive deposits, dividends, interests, bonuses, premiums/contributions or other benefits.
-However, such funds and benefits shall remain frozen as long as the specified entity continues to be listed under the Domestic List and UNSCR List12. - 22.34 The frozen funds, other financial assets or economic resources may continue receiving deposits, dividends, interests, bonuses, premiums/contributions or other benefits.
-However, such funds and benefits shall remain frozen as long as the countries and persons continue to be listed under the UNSCR list^{13,14}.
+- interested party, would require prior written authorisation from the Strategic Trade Controller under the STA. - 22.34 Any dealings with frozen funds, other financial assets or economic resources, whether by the designated person, related party or any interested party, would require prior written authorisation from the UNSC or its relevant Sanctions Committee. - 22.35 The frozen funds and properties may continue to receive deposits, dividends, interests, bonuses, premiums/contributions or other benefits.
+However, such funds and benefits shall remain frozen as long as the specified entity continues to be listed under the Domestic List and UNSCR List. - 22.36 The frozen funds, other financial assets or economic resources may continue receiving deposits, dividends, interests, bonuses, premiums/contributions or other benefits.
+However, such funds and benefits shall remain frozen as long as the countries and persons continue to be listed under the UNSCR list.